 Financial situation

-With an established buy-side software vendor, there is peace of mind offered by their survival in the market and this is reassuring from a financial stability perspective.
+With an established buy-side solution, there is peace of mind offered by their survival in the market and this is reassuring from a financial stability perspective.

 Buy-side software that has been battle-tested for many years